yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 # You’re the One Whom I’m Talking To: The Role of Contextual External Human-Machine Interfaces in Multi-Road User Conflict Scenarios

-This repository accompanies the IMWUT 2025 February submission (ID: 1102).
-It serves to support the review process by providing documentation and illustrative materials related to the study.
-Full Unity packages, source code, and additional resources will be made available upon acceptance of the manuscript.
+This repository supports the IMWUT 2025 February submission (ID: 1102) by providing documentation, pre-built executables, and visual materials related to the study.
+Upon acceptance of the manuscript, Unity packages, source code, and additional resources will be shared.

 ---

 ## Abstract
 This study investigates the role of contextual external human-machine interfaces (eHMIs) in autonomous vehicles (AVs) for resolving multi-road user conflict scenarios.
-Using VR-based multi-agent simulations, we evaluate how AVs can effectively communicate with pedestrians, cyclists, and manual vehicle drivers in shared traffic environments.
+Using VR-based multi-agent simulations, we evaluate methods for effective communication between AVs and pedestrians, cyclists, and manual vehicle drivers in complex traffic scenarios.

 ---

 ## Repository Structure
-- **Builds/**: Pre-built executables for server and client environments.
+- **Builds/**: Contains pre-built executables for the server and client environments (e.g., Pedestrian.exe, Cyclist.exe, Driver.exe).
-- **Docs/**: Documentation, including setup guides and system diagrams.
+- **Docs/**: Includes the Setup Guide (SetupGuide.pdf) and the System Diagram (SystemDiagram.png).
-- **Data/**: Sample logs and data to illustrate the experimental setup.
+- **Data/**: Provides sample logs and simulation data for understanding the experimental setup.

 ---